 By: Pat Seroka

 The fact is, there is no single answer to that question.
-It, in large part, will become apparent as two things are uncovered: who are we trying to target and what is the core message we are trying to convey?
+The right marketing will become apparent as two things are uncovered: who are we trying to target and what is the core message we are trying to convey?

 For example, if you are trying to acquire quick and controllable outreach for a product or service, traditional advertising should likely play a significant role.
 That may include ads in trade pubs, direct mail and ads in social media.
 If you are seeking recognition and third-party endorsements, then public relations channels will play a significant role.
 If you are trying to achieve awareness during a trade show or convention, then creating an exhibit booth and seeking out speaking opportunities would be a smart way to go.

-And, of course, today it is imperative to have a consistent and strong presence on social media channels that primarily include Linked In, Facebook and Twitter.
+And, of course, today it is imperative to have a consistent and strong presence on social media channels.